emilniklas/colonel/README.md

 // pretty output.
 const program = new Program(greetHandler, new MyProgramDisplay())

-// When we're ready to start the program, we simply need
+// When we're ready to start the program, we `execute`. program.execute()
-// to strip away the `['/path/to/node', '/path/to/cli.js']`
-// part of `process.argv`, and run `execute` program.execute()
 ```